arduina/arduina.net/_site/master/socialshaping.md

 Suchman recalls Haraway's stance on feminist objectivity - which is about limited location and situated knowledge.
 It suggests that there is no transcendent unlocatable and so irresponsible knowledge, but accountability.
 According to Suchman the only route to objectivity is through collective knowledge of the specific locations of respective visions.

 There is a considerable barrier between different fields of labor, like design and research.
 This leads to a real irresponsibility for the outcomes, but there should be a responsibility for the process of technology production.
 There is also a lack of understanding which is interpreted as shortcomings or reluctance.
-Suchman refers to a project she was involved in, in a law firm, where the litigation department was threatened to be closed down, mostly due to a lack of understanding of their work, which had strong implications and required far more interpretative and judgemental work than attorneys for example would see.
+Suchman refers to a project she was involved in, in a law firm, where the litigation department was threatened to be closed down, mostly due to a lack of understanding of their work, which had strong implications and required far more interpretative and judgmental work than attorneys for example would see.
 By stressing these traits, the department wasn't closed down, instead the work was rendered more efficient and cost-cutting.

 A transformation of technology design entails:
 --> recognizing various forms of visible and invisible work, locating ourselves in a web of connections and taking responsibility for our participation
---> Understanding technology use as recontextualization of technologies, designed at greater or lesser distances in some local site of pracitce [???]
+--> Understanding technology use as recontextualization of technologies, designed at greater or lesser distances in some local site of practice [???]
---> acknowledge different powers of actors to control technology --> establishing new bases for technology integration --> valuing heterogenity achieved through practices of technology production and use, rather than dominance and homogeneity
+--> acknowledge different powers of actors to control technology --> establishing new bases for technology integration --> valuing heterogeneity achieved through practices of technology production and use, rather than dominance and homogeneity

 Tasks of a feminist view:
 - Articulating feminist viewpoints,